feMoraes0/feMoraes0/README.md

  - :iphone: Mobile development with React Native;
  - :computer: Web development with VueJS and ReactJS;
  - :closed_lock_with_key: Backend development majoritarily with NodeJS;
- - :construction: Always descovering something new about Animations :heart: , State management (Redux & VueX), Conventional Commits, Clean Code, TDD and other pontual topics;
+ - :construction: Always discovering something new about Animations :heart: , State management (Redux & VueX), Conventional Commits, Clean Code, TDD and some other pontual topics;
  - :dog: and :cat: person;

 ## :chart_with_upwards_trend: Open Source Work Stats